toolbuilder/rollup-plugin-relative-to-package/README.md

 * Type: `String`
 * Default: `process.cwd()`

-If you do not specify the `module` or `packageName` options, this plugin needs to look at `package.json` to figure out the right values.
+If you do not specify the `exports` or `packageName` options, this plugin needs to look at `package.json` to figure out the right values.
 It will start looking for `package.json` at the `rootDir` value, and continue up the directory structure until it finds one, or stops at the file system boundary.
 If your `package.json` is somewhere else, set this option.

 ## Alternatives